orginux/echopod/README.md

 # pod-info
-The minimal image with web-server for debugging network in Docker or Kubernetes
+The minimal image with web-server for debugging Services in Kubernetes

 ## Usage